rackerlabs/support-how-to/content/cloud-servers/dovecot-installation-and-configuration-on-centos.md

 You need the following operating system and software to use Dovecot:

-- A CentOS&reg; 6.0 or above Linux distribution
+- A CentOS&reg; 6.0 or later Linux distribution
 - Postfix

 ### Install Dovecot